 Much of this tax would be used to pay for the British debt after the long and costly French and Indian War.
 The American colonists felt this was unfair because they were not able to vote in parliamentary elections and therefore had no voice in the matter.
-This led to the famous motto “No taxation without representation”.
+This led to the famous motto, “No taxation without representation”.

-The Stamp Act, Sugar Act, Townshend Acts, and Intolerable Acts are four acts that contributed to the tension and unrest among colonists that ultimately led to The American Revolution.
+The Stamp Act, Sugar Act, Townshend Acts, and Intolerable Acts are four acts that contributed to the tension and unrest among colonists that ultimately led to the American Revolution.

 This was a huge disruption to the Boston and New England economies because they used sugar and molasses to make rum, a main export in their trade with other countries.
-This act prompted New England colonists to boycott British imports and led to the need for colonists to become more self-sufficient and rely less on British goods.
+This act prompted many New England colonists to boycott British imports and led to the need for colonists to become more self-sufficient and rely less on British goods.

 The Townshend Acts were a series of acts passed in 1767 and 1768 that placed indirect taxes on imports British goods such as glass, lead, pants, paper, and tea.
 These acts were also met with protests from the colonies, and the British government had to send troops to enforce the taxes.